chungvuiloong/miniproject01-symfony/README.md

 # miniproject01-symfony
-Please install composer via:
+Before starting this project, please install composer at terminal:

-install composer install.
+composer install.

 ## About the miniproject01
 The function pages are: